This student finance guide is for those who are already studying or those who plan on going to University in the United Kingdom.

 Awards, bursaries, and scholarships are like grants.
 Find out how higher education students might qualify to get extra money to pay for university or fund their college term.

-Are you thinking about studying in the United Kingdom or are you already a student?
+Are you thinking about studying in the United Kingdom?
+Are you already a student here?
 Find out how to contact Student Finance England, Wales, and Northern Ireland.